How to Write a Personal Statement for Graduate School Examples?

 I’m certain that GradSchools.com University’s English department can not only best address my current needs and professional aspirations, but also my academic curiosity.

-Grad School Personal Statement Examples Lead in #2
+Sample Personal Statement for Graduate School Lead in #2

 Ever since I was a teenager, it has been my goal to increase access to assistive technology in underserved communities.
 Specifically, I want to work toward developing inexpensive and accessible adaptive technology for special needs children in educational settings.
 The XYZ Engineering program has historically been and continues to be a leader in the field of innovation.
 Additionally, your focus on the diverse needs of disadvantaged communities, and on using technology to help improve the lives of those in need aligns with my passion for using my skills to help others thrive.